maxpagels/ope-readme/README.md

 It doesn't, then, seem possible to reliably evaluate contextual bandit policies offline.
 But it is!
 The key is to use estimators that fill in fake rewards for actions that weren't taken, thereby creating a "fake" supervised learning dataset, against which you can estimate performance, either using progressive validation or a holdout set.

 VW implements several estimators to reduce policy evaluation to supervised learning-type evaluation.
 The simplest method, the direct method (DM) simply trains a regression model that estimates the cost (negative reward) of an (action, context) pair.
 As you might suspect, this method is generally biased, because the partial information problem means you typically see many more rewards for good actions than bad ones (assuming your production policy is working normally).
-Biased estimators should not be used for offline policy evaluation, but VW implements provably unbiased estimators like IPS that can be used for this purpose.
+Biased estimators should not be used for offline policy evaluation, but VW implements provably unbiased estimators like inverse propensity weighting (IPS) and doubly robust (DR) that can be used for this purpose.

 Finally, before we get into how to run offline policy evaluation in VW, note that in this tutorial, by policies we mean contextual bandit models, not the exploration layer (e.g. epsilon-greedy) that is usually part of a contextual bandit system to tackle the explore-exploit tradeoff where we must try different actions to learn what works and what doesn't.

 For now, If you wish to evaluate the performance of the entire loop (model + exploration), please refer to the documentation for `--explore_eval`.
 It is useful if you want to understand how different types of exploration might lead to better future rewards in an online learning bandit system.

 ## Policy evaluation with `cb`-format data, using a premade policy